-Eventually, the very same motives that drove the British government officials and businessmen to strike the late-nineteenth-century charter deal—mounting costs and competition over trade and territories—ultimately led to its dissolution and shaped the alliance that eventually replaced it.
-Corporations of the post-chartered era enjoyed multiple advantages that leveraged their position and empowered them to enjoy great fortunes while exploiting the indigenous population.
-The contours of international lawyers’ analysis focused their critique on these companies’ entanglement in public affairs through the vehicle of the charter.
-That critique assumed that if only governments would exclude corporations from handling public affairs, the ‘problem’ of the chartered company would be solved.
-Like Adam Smith, they lamented the inherent conflict of interests between the political commitment to the local population and the commercial interest of companies and used it to explain the companies’ failure and the justification for companies’ departure from the colonial scene.
+Eventually, the very same motives that drove the British government officials and businessmen to enter into the late-nineteenth-century charter deal—mounting costs and competition over trade and territories—ultimately led to its dissolution and shaped the alliance that eventually replaced it.
+Corporations of the post-chartered era enjoyed multiple advantages that enhanced their position and enabled them to amass great fortunes while exploiting the indigenous population.
+The contours of international legal scholars’ analysis focused their critique on these companies’ entanglement in public affairs through the vehicle of the charter.
+Their critique assumed that if only governments would exclude corporations from handling public affairs, the “problem” of the chartered company would be solved.
+Like Adam Smith, they objected to the inherent conflict of interests between the political commitment to the local population and the commercial interest of companies.
+For them, this conflict not only explained the companies’ failures, but also justified the companies’ departure from the colonial scene.
 Yet, their critique markedly ignored another aspect in Smith’s critique: the influence of commercial actors on imperial governments policies.
-As the following analysis suggests, that influence not only ushered in the chartered companies to Africa, it also played an important role in the dissolution of the charter.
-While different commercial actors were interested in the demise of the charter device, the economic actors behind the chartered companies themselves frequently enjoyed a privileged and close relationship with politicians in the corridors of power.
+As the following analysis suggests, that influence not only ushered in the chartered companies to Africa, but it also played an important role in the dissolution of the charter.
+While different commercial actors were interested in the demise of the charter device, the economic actors behind the chartered companies frequently enjoyed a privileged and close relationship with politicians in the corridors of power.
 These relationships could explain the beneficial arrangements some of them were granted after the revocation of the charter.
 Yet, beyond specific incidents of capture and corporate influence, the international legal architecture of the post-chartered era offered important advantages for corporations interested in commercial endeavors in colonial settings.
-In the following analysis I highlight how the combination of free incorporation and the conception of the corporation as a commercial, private individual, together with the law of treaties, the status of concessionary agreements in international law, and developments in diplomatic protection constituted an international legal infrastructure with clear benefits for commercial corporate actors.
-The following section zooms in on the case of the Royal Niger Company to illustrate the implication of the revocation of the charter for business corporations in Africa.
+In the following analysis, I highlight how the combination of free incorporation and the conception of the corporation as a commercial, private individual, together with the law of treaties, the status of concessionary agreements in international law, and developments in diplomatic protection constituted an international legal infrastructure with clear benefits for commercial corporate actors.
+The following section focuses on the case of the Royal Niger Company to illustrate the implication of the revocation of the charter for business corporations in Africa.
 I then turn to explain the legal architecture of the post-charter era in greater detail.

 (1) The Case of the Royal Niger Company

 The history of the Royal Niger Company in Africa is a case in point.
-In June 1899, the Foreign Office instigated procedures to revoke the company’s charter.
+In June 1899, the Foreign Office initiated procedures to revoke the company’s charter.
 The company’s charter was formally revoked as of January 1, 1900, and the Royal Niger Company, Chartered and Limited, became the Niger Company, Limited.
 The government agreed to pay the company a half of all royalties on minerals produced in much of the former Niger territory for a period of ninety-nine years.
 The company was relieved of all its administrative powers and duties, and assigned the government all the benefits of its treaties, with the exception of “its plant and trading assets, and its stations and waterside depots, with customary rights of access, building, wharves, workshops and the sites thereof.”